shavvo/kubernetes_study/README.md

 # Node Selectors

 * https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector

+nodeSelector is the simplest recommended form of node selection constraint. nodeSelector is a field of PodSpec.
+It specifies a map of key-value pairs.

 *Can be used to identify which node to create the pod on Add within the pod definition file.*